keithcurtis1/Supernotes/README.md

 *--help* Displays help.

-*--config* Returns a configuration dialog box that allows you to set which sheet's roll template to use, and to toggle the "Send to Players" footer.
+*--config* Returns a configuration dialog box that allows you to set which sheet's roll template to use, and to toggle the 'Send to Players' footer.

-**Configuration**
+## Configuration

 When first installed, Supernotes is configured for the default roll template.
-It will display a config dialog box at startup that will allow you to choose a roll template based on your character sheet of choice, as well as the option  to toggle whether you want the "Send to Players" footer button to appear.
+It will display a config dialog box at startup that will allow you to choose a roll template based on your character sheet of choice, as well as the option  to toggle whether you want the 'Send to Players' footer button to appear.

 You will need to edit the code of the script if you wish to create a custom configuration.
 The pre-installed sheets are: